RobTov/habibi-salon/README.md

 # Habibi Salon

-## A system to manage everything in a beauty salon
+## A system to manage everything in a beauty salon.

 ## Table of Contents